osstech-jp/ldapcon2015/paper.md

  * slapadd, slapcat, slapindex have been implemented.
  * LDAP BIND, ADD, DELETE and SEARCH have been implemented.
- * MODIFY and MODRDN have been not implement yet.
+ * MODIFY and MODRDN have not been not implemented yet.
- * deref search has not implement yet.
+ * deref search has not been implemented yet.
  * WiredTiger does not support multiprocess access yet.
  It means that we can't do slapcat while running slapd at the moment.
  However, WiredTiger is planning to support RPC in the future.
- If it is realized, We can do hot-backup while to avoid multi-process locking.
+ If it is realized, we can do hot-backup while avoiding multi-process locking.
- * back-wt does not implement entry cache similar to back-bdb.
+ * We do not implement entry cache similar to back-bdb.
- It's not absolutely necessary sine WiredTiger cache is fast enough.
+ It's not absolutely necessary since WiredTiger cache is fast enough.

 # Benchmarking
 We have measured benchmarks that focus on concurrency performance.